 3. From the Create Auto Provisioning Policy screen, enter information for the required fields.

-6. Now click Add.
+5. Now click Create.
 Your Auto-Provisioning Policy appears on the Policies page.
 The quick access menu under Actions let you add cloudlet, delete cloudlet, or delete the entire Auto-Provisioning Policy.

 MobiledgeX aims to ensure your application instances are continuously available and operational on cloudlets.
 In the event that the application(s) experience connectivity issue or one of the cloudlets become unreachable, our high availability feature will ensure that applications and cloudlets remain fully operational with very minimal disruptions to users who are connected to your application.